hello-ulises/ulises.us/_posts/2022-06-22-big-summer-book-sale.md

 Ulises deadstock will be available for 25%, 50% and 75% off!

 There will be snacks, burgers, hot dogs, and vegan options.
 Plus specially designed toppings and beverages from the FORTUNE team.
 Free & open to the public!
 Raffle every hour (win big on books!)

+Please note: Food and drink will be served outdoors.
+Masks are requested while indoors.
+Icebox Project Space is ADA accessible.